engindenizdogu/harbor/pages/index.md

 ![](/assets/img/dithered-image-cropped.png)

 > **Fun Fact:** This site was based on [Jekyll Garden](https://jekyll-garden.github.io/).
-I use Obsidian to write and organize my markdown notes, which are then publish directly to GitHub.
+I use Obsidian to write and organize my markdown notes, which are then published directly to GitHub.
 If you’re curious, you can check out my notes about Jekyll.